killercup/trpl-ebook/book/closures.md

-While specifying the full type for named functions is helpful with things like documentation and type inference, the types of closures are rarely documented since they’re anonymous, and they don’t cause the kinds of error-at-a-distance that inferring named function types can.
+While specifying the full type for named functions is helpful with things like documentation and type inference, the types of closures are rarely documented since they’re anonymous, and they don’t cause the kinds of error-at-a-distance problems that inferring named function types can.

 The second is that the syntax is similar, but a bit different.
-I’ve added spaces here to make them look a little closer:
+I’ve added spaces here for easier comparison:

 ```rust
 fn  plus_one_v1   (x: i32) -> i32 { x + 1 }